cossacklabs/acra/README.md

 ### Quick integration into your infrastructure

-For a quick and easy integration Acra into your own infrastructure, we recommend [trying Acra with Docker](http://docs.cossacklabs.com/pages/trying-acra-with-docker/) first.
+For a quick and easy integration of Acra into your own infrastructure, we recommend [trying Acra with Docker](http://docs.cossacklabs.com/pages/trying-acra-with-docker/) first.
 Using only two commands, you will get all the Acra's components and database up and running, with a secure transport layer between them.
 We prepared several typical infrastructure variants to experiment with.

 * Select one appropriate use case from the [pre-made configurations](https://docs.cossacklabs.com/pages/trying-acra-with-docker/) ("Compose files"): use AcraServer-based configuration to protect the data in a database or select AcraTranslator to protect the files or any other binary blob stored elsewhere.
 * Launch Acra's server-side by running the selected docker-compose file: it will generate the appropriate keys, put them into correct folders, perform a public key exchange, run selected services and database, and then it will listen to the incoming connections.